michael-wall/http-monitor/README.md

 The relativePageUrl should include the site friendly URL e.g. /web/xxx/savings/compare-savings-account-rates

 The expectedPageContent should be a piece of HTML content that is present on the page when the widget is rendering as expected.
+In this example it is the main HTML div tag for the target widget, which is generally present in a similar format for each widget on each page, and can be found by using for example Chrome > Inspect near the top of the target widget while viewing the page.

 **Running the HTTP Monitor**